It’s incredibly challenging to keep squirrels away from bird feeders!

 This tip runs counter to almost everything else on this list.

 To prevent and deter squirrels from accessing and eating all of your food and scaring away birds, try feeding them at a separate feeder just for them!

 For example, underneath my bird feeders, I have a tray that is always filled with sunflower just for the squirrels!

 By providing an unlimited supply of food for squirrels in a separate feeder, you are hoping they won’t even bother going through all the extra work to reach your bird feeders.

 This tip works well as a squirrel deterrent.
 I use this same strategy to help control House Sparrows too!

 Make sure the feeder is in an easy spot for the squirrels to find and fill it with an inexpensive food they love, like corn and sunflower.

 We have already established that squirrels will do about anything to reach bird food, and they are incredibly determined and acrobatic.

 Knowing this, try having some fun and make them work hard for their meal!

 There are numerous squirrel feeders designed with human entertainment in mind.
-One of the most popular consists of a large spinning wheel that features cobs of corn on the ends.
-If the squirrels don’t balance themselves right, it spins around.
-They eventually get to eat, but it’s not easy for them and fun for us to watch!
+One of my favorites is a large wheel that features cobs of corn on the ends.
+If the squirrels don’t balance themselves right, it the wheel starts to spin around.
+The squirrels eventually get to eat, but it’s not easy!

 Unfortunately, out of frustration, many people have come up with ways to keep squirrels off their bird feeders that hurt or even kill them.